 - Only current, non-expended traits are bid when comparing traits in a test.

 - Overbids require the expenditure of a trait in the appropriate category, but only after counting traits to determine if an Overbid is possible.
 In either case, the trait is still spent.
-A character or Static Challenge may declare multiple Overbids in a single Challenge, so long as the character or Static Challenge continues to have at least twice the traits of the opponent.

 - Mental and Social challenges can be used each round in combat.
 The “five minute rule” doesn’t apply in this instance.